hongkuntian/comp551-applied-machine-learning/README.md

 # COMP551 Applied Machine Learning

-This repository contains the code and reports for the mini-projects done in COMP551 during Winter 2020.
+This repository contains the code and reports for the mini-projects done in McGill University's COMP551 course during Winter 2020.

 ## Project 1
 The given task was to implement 2 classification models: Logistic Regression and Naive Bayes in order to classify targets from 4 datasets acquired from UCI Machine Learning Repository.
 A subsequent report was written to indicate our results and findings.